-This 36 credit hour graduate program will be administered by the faculty of Criminology and Sociology in the Department of Behavioral Science at U. T. Permian Basin and is designed to provide students with a professional understanding of Criminal Justice Administration.
+This proposed 36 credit hour graduate program will be administered by the faculty of Criminology and Sociology in the Department of Behavioral Science at U. T. Permian Basin and is designed to provide students with a professional understanding of Criminal Justice Administration.
 The primary objective of the degree is to provide advanced education in areas directly relating to applied criminal justice research.
+The core of the program revolves around specific courses in research methods, social statistics, and program evaluation.
 The program is designed to provide individuals with advanced training for career positions and also to provide students with necessary research skills and background to facilitate subsequent entry into a doctoral program at another university.